Heat wave in Brandenburg: How to protect yourself from the sun!

 Hohe Temperaturen und UV-Index-Warnungen in Brandenburg: Experten raten zu Vorsichtsmaßnahmen im Freien am 1.
 Juli 2025.

-High temperatures and UV index warnings in Brandenburg: Experts advise for precautionary measures outdoors on July 1, 2025.
-(Symbolbild/NAG)
+High temperatures and UV index warnings in Brandenburg: Experts advise taking precautionary measures outdoors on July 1, 2025.

 Heat wave in Brandenburg: How to protect yourself from the sun!

-High temperatures can be expected in Brandenburg and Berlin today, July 1, 2025.
-The German Weather Service (DWD) has issued a heat warning for all regions of Brandenburg because the temperatures on Tuesday will be between 30 and 34 degrees.
-On Wednesday, the thermometer could even rise to up to 39 degrees.
-Experts therefore recommend a stay outdoors, especially between 11 a.m. and 4 p.m., when the UV radiation with an index of 8 is on unusually high values.
-This means that it is time to take careful measures to protect yourself from excessive sunlight.
-The recommendations include wearing long clothing, sunscreen, sunglasses and a broad hat when you are outdoors.
-Tagesspiegel reports that particularly densely built-up urban areas such as Potsdam suffer from a reduced cooling Situation additionally tightened.
+High temperatures are expected in Brandenburg and Berlin today, July 1, 2025.
+The German Weather Service (DWD) has issued a heat warning for all regions of Brandenburg as temperatures on Tuesday will be between 30 and 34 degrees.
+On Wednesday the thermometer could even rise to 39 degrees.
+Experts therefore advise against spending time outdoors, especially between 11 a.m. and 4 p.m., when UV radiation is at unusually high levels with an index of 8.
+This means it's time to take careful measures to protect yourself from excessive solar radiation.
+Recommendations include wearing long clothing, sunscreen, sunglasses and a wide-brimmed hat when outdoors.
+Daily Mirror reports that particularly densely built-up urban areas such as Potsdam suffer from reduced cooling at night, which further exacerbates the situation.

 But what does the current heat wave mean for the healthy population?
-According to hitzenwarlungen.de , the heat load is a serious danger to health.
-The DWD not only publishes warnings for the current days, but also takes into account the nightly stress.
-This health risk not only affects people for whom official warnings are issued, but also sensitive groups that can suffer from thermal load, even without specific warnings.
-The monitoring of these temperatures and their health effects are crucial in order to be able to take preventive measures.
+Loud heatwarnings.de Heat stress is a serious health hazard.
+The DWD not only issues warnings for the current days, but also takes nightly exposure into account.
+This health risk affects not only people for whom official warnings are issued, but also sensitive groups who may suffer from heat stress, even in the absence of specific warnings.
+Monitoring these temperatures and their health effects is crucial in order to take preventative measures.

-The health consequences of heat are meanwhile an issue that is becoming increasingly important in Germany.
-The Robert Koch-Institut (rki) awaits that due to climate change an increase in heat in the coming decades will be observed.
-Vulnerable groups such as older people, pregnant women, children and people with chronic previous illnesses are severely affected and require special protective measures.
-This requires close cooperation between different ministries and institutions to provide effective heat protection and reliable information.
+The health consequences of heat are now a topic that is becoming increasingly important in Germany.
+The Robert Koch Institute (RKI) expects an increase in hot days to be observed in the coming decades due to climate change.
+Particularly vulnerable groups such as older people, pregnant women, children and people with chronic previous illnesses are severely affected and require special protective measures.
+This requires close collaboration between different ministries and institutions to provide effective heat protection and reliable information.

-would we be well advised to think of everyday precautions.
-A good knack in dealing with the heat could not only protect us from sunburn, but also from long -term health risks such as skin aging and cancer.
-The message is clear: in the coming days you should also be particularly mindful in the shade.
-If you want to stay healthy, you should not underestimate the heat and, if necessary, limit the time outdoors.
+So we would be well advised to also think about everyday precautionary measures.
+A good knack for dealing with the heat could save us not only from sunburn, but also from long-term health risks such as skin aging and cancer.
+The message is clear: in the coming days you should be particularly careful, even in the shade.
+If you want to stay healthy, you should not underestimate the heat and, if necessary, limit your time outdoors.